 If you’re worried about your cholesterol, there is no need to shy away from egg yolks.
 The truth is you need cholesterol in your diet as it’s fundamental to cellular function.
 The cholesterol you find in the yolk contains heart-healthy ingredients that actually improve your health.

 In other words, if you don’t eat the yolk, you are really missing out on good nutrients your body needs and craves.

 Additionally, the egg yolk contains some of the most important and bioavailable nutrients found inside an egg.
 For example, about half of the egg’s protein and all of the egg’s nutrients, including vitamins A, D, E and K, are, you guessed it, all found in the yolk.

 It’s interesting to note that eggs are one of the very few foods that contain Vitamin D, another essential nutrient that promotes the absorption of calcium, bone growth and overall whole body health.
 (The other foods that contain Vitamin D are the flesh of a fatty fish, beef liver and some cheeses.)

 In that beautiful yellow yolk, you’ll also find choline, an essential nutrient for human healthy.
 Choline is known for a slew of benefits including its ability to help reduce the risk of neural tube defects, improve liver function and help to maintain a healthy metabolism.
 Choline consumption by pregnant women has been shown to aid in development of a child’s memory function.

 Did you know that the color of the yolk depends on the hen’s diet?
 I didn’t know this until I researched this article.

 I think you should make every bite count, but it’s hard to say if there are any major nutritional benefits to eating pasture-raised eggs.

 What I can say is that you can see a difference.
 Free range hens are soaking in the sun and exhibit natural behaviors like foraging for food.
-These natural behaviors are clearly visible when you look at the a Happy Egg’s bright orange-yellow yolks.
+These natural behaviors are clearly visible when you see a bright orange-yellow yolk.